 Daikon (大根), also known as winter radish or Japanese radish, is a variety of large white radish used in Asian cooking.
 It is especially popular in Japanese cooking.

 What does daikon taste like?
-It tastes like regular red radishes but with a much milder flavor.
+It has a much milder flavor than regular red radishes.
 When eaten raw, it has a refreshing crunch and a light peppery taste.
 Once cooked, it gets tender, sweet, and really juicy.
-Which makes it a great choice for soups, hot pots, and stews.
+This makes it a great choice for soups, hot pots, and stews.

 Why is daikon so healthy?
-Why is it so popular in the Japanese diet especially in the wintertime?
 In addition to its great flavor and versatility, daikon is known for its many health benefits and plays a big part in the nutritionally balanced meals in our culture.
-It is high in vitamin C, calcium, magnesium, copper, folate, and so on.
+It is high in nutrients like vitamin C, calcium, magnesium, copper, and folate.

-To select good daikon, the skin should be smooth and it should feel heavy.
-Look for whole daikon that include the green top if possible.
 The green leaves are the best part of this winter radish!
-I like to chop the leaves into small pieces and add them into Miso Soup or make Furikake (rice seasoning).
+I like to chop the leaves into small pieces and add them to Miso Soup or make Furikake (Japanese Rice Seasoning).
 So good!

-One of the most popular ways to prepare daikon is to pickle it, like the recipe I share here.
+One of the most popular ways to prepare daikon is to pickle it, like the recipe I shared here.
 Even the peppery daikon will mellow out nicely with a sweet and salty flavor when you pickle them.
-To remove the bitter & peppery taste of daikon, you can soak it in cold water.
+To remove the bitter and peppery taste of daikon, you can soak it in cold water.

 Ingredients You’ll Need

-- Rice vinegar – Mild, slightly sweet, and delicate tasting and it’s most suited for Japanese and Asian cooking.
-I wouldn’t recommend using apple cider vinegar for this recipe.
+- rice vinegar – mild, slightly sweet, and delicate tasting and it’s most suited for Japanese and Asian cooking; I don’t recommend apple cider vinegar or another vinegar type for this recipe

-- Salt and sugar – We’ll need a decent amount of sugar and salt for this recipe as daikon releases lots of water during the pickling process.
+- salt and sugar – use a decent amount of both ingredients as the daikon releases lots of water while pickling

-- Dried red chili pepper – Optional but adds a little kick and color to the dish.
+- dried red chili pepper – optional, but adds a spicy kick and color to the dish

-- Peel daikon and cut into thin half-moon slices.
+- Peel the daikon and cut into thin, half-moon slices.

 - Cut the chili peppers into small pieces and discard the seeds if you prefer less spicy.

-- Place all the ingredients in a resealable plastic bag and rub well.
+- Place all the ingredients in a resealable plastic bag and rub well to distribute the vinegar mixture.
 Remove the air before you seal the bag.
-You can start enjoying it after 2-3 hours!
+You can start enjoying it after 2–3 hours!
+Store in the fridge for up to a month.

-I often serve the pickled daikon as part of an ichiju sansai (one soup, three dishes) meal, especially if the main dish is deep-fried.
-But you can also enjoy it with Instant Pot Asian pulled pork, BBQ Short Ribs, Sticky Asian Ribs, and sandwiches.
+I often serve this radish pickle as part of a traditional Japanese ichiju sansai (one soup, three dishes) meal, especially if the main dish is deep-fried.
+But you can also enjoy it with Instant Pot Asian pulled pork, BBQ Short Ribs, and Sticky Asian Ribs.
+They’d also be delicious added to banh mi sandwiches along with pickled carrots.

 FAQs